alessia-s/Digimon16s/readme.md

 2. use the nhmmer hits to extract the identified 16s sequence from the genomes.

 ## Requirements
-This program comes with two hmm models for the 16s gene, one for Archeal genomes (arc.ssu.rnammer.hmm) and one for Bacterial genomes (bac.ssu.rnammer.hmm).
-It is possible to work with a user-provided hmm model, but the program as not been tested for this.

 This program has been designed to work with a specific folder structure (see example directory structure.zip):
 - .fasta/.fna/.fa files in a **subfolder** to the current Working Directory.
 You are to specify the name of the folder as an argument when launching the program from command line.
-- The .hmm file for hnmmer has to be in the **same** directory as the program.
+- The .hmm file for nhmmer has to be in the **same** directory as the program.

+### Files
+This program comes with two hmm models for the 16s gene, one for Archeal genomes (arc.ssu.rnammer.hmm) and one for Bacterial genomes (bac.ssu.rnammer.hmm).
+It is possible to work with a user-provided hmm model, but the program as not been tested for this.

 ### Programs
 - HMMER 3.3 (http://hmmer.org/)